 To avoid glue bubbles under rawhide backings it is necessary to use thin glue and with a wet finger to wipe off excess glue from both the backing and the bow before laying them together.
-To lay a backing with animal glue a warm room and warm wood are essential.

 - (5) Arrow bindings require no particular strength or other special properties except ease of application.
 Bindings laid in casein glue lie smooth and do not gum the fingers. - (6) Handle cord is best laid in casein glue, or in one of the commercial liquid glues or cements.
 Animal glue jellifies too quickly and the jelly gathers as unsightly lumps between the wrappings.

-Leathers may be laid in either animal or casein glue except on woods, such as osageorange, which are high in colored extractives.
+Leathers may be laid in either animal or casein glue except on woods, such as osage orange, which are high in colored extractives.
 In such woods the alkali in the casein glue forms dark stains which may discolor the bow.

 In gluing horn tips and nocks it should be remembered that horn, like wood, shrinks in drying.
-Nonaqueous cements liquified by heating, such as the DeKhotinsky cement are therefore preferable.
+Non-aqueous cements liquified by heating such as the De-Khotinsky cement are therefore preferable.